Razee4315/portfolio/README.md

 1. Theme customization in `src/theme.ts`
 2. Content modification in respective component files
 3. Add new sections by creating components in `src/components`

+## 📄 CV Download

+The portfolio includes a CV download button in the hero section.
+To update your CV:

+1. Replace the `SaqlainAbbas_CV.pdf` file in the `public` directory with your updated CV
+2. Keep the same filename or update the reference in `HeroSection.tsx`

+## 📬 Contact Form

+The contact form is integrated with Formspree for email delivery:

+1. Messages submitted through the contact form are sent directly to your Gmail
+2. Formspree handles spam filtering and email delivery
+3. The form includes validation and success/error notifications

 ## 📝 License